for more details

 As far as Soft and Polyp Corals are concerned, it’s best to opt for species that grow slowly.
 Fast-growing species can overtake less resilient species and can also take up the aquarium space.

-How do you maintain a saltwater fish tank?
+How do you maintain a reef saltwater fish tank?

 And the best way to do that is to observe species in a tank every day.
 If you notice some strange behavior with your fish – gasping, darting or hiding you definitely need to test water quality.